ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 In the example the `"OnBookAdded"` is the topic we want to publish to, and `book` is our payload.
 Even though we have used a string as the topic, we don't have to.
 Any other type works just fine.

 But where's the connection between `"OnBookAdded"` as a topic and the subscription type?
 Per default HotChocolate will try to map the topic to a field of the subscription type.
-If we want to make this binding more explicit, we could do the following:
+If we want to make this binding less error-prone, we could do the following:

 ```csharp
 await sender.SendAsync(nameof(Subscription.OnBookAdded), book);
 ```

-We could also use the `Topic` attribute.
+If we don't want to use the method name, we could use the `Topic` attribute.

 ```csharp
 public class Subscription